 In addition, in science, the children are taught that scientific discoveries have been made since time began around the world.
 The children learn about the work of scientists such as Lewis Howard Latimer, who invented the carbon filament that allowed Edison’s lightbulb to light up the world.
 In Year 5 children learn about Jabir ibn Hayyan who is thought to have invented a crucial tool for the distillation process: the alembic.
 In Year 1 children learn about their senses and reflect upon the challenges faced by Helen Keller who achieved a university degree despite being blind and deaf from her early childhood.
 Importantly in Science, over time, children learn about scientists and their search for the truth.
 They learn that the people who have contributed to science, from Ancient Baghdad to Ancient Rome and beyond, are diverse and many voices make up the story of science.

-Through our curriculum, we teach children the importance of resilience and resourceful, and aim to equip our pupils with the knowledge and understanding to be reflective and responsible citizens who respect all people and the world that we share together.
+Through our curriculum, we teach children the importance of being resilience and resourceful, and aim to equip our pupils with the knowledge and understanding to be reflective and responsible citizens who respect all people and the world that we share together.